ai-platform-infrastructure/open-webui-docker/README.md

 project may not appreciate some of these changes, so we need to be able to keep this project in sync with upstream and at the same time track local changes/patches to the codebase.

-We use branches and "local" pull request to track changes and go-task to manage the patches.
+We use branches and "local" pull request against our own fork to track changes and go-task to manage the patches.
 The pull requests can be found at [https://github.com/itk-dev/open-webui/pulls](https://github.com/itk-dev/open-webui/pulls) notice the use of labels to mark PR's as patches when approved and to mark which are pending upstream.